ovh/docs/pages/public_cloud/containers_orchestration/managed-rancher-service/getting-started/guide.en-gb.md

 Stay informed about updates to Rancher and OVHcloud Managed Rancher Service features.
 Regularly check for new releases, security patches, and optimizations.
 This proactive approach ensures that your container orchestration environment remains secure, efficient, and aligned with the latest industry standards.

-//TODO explanation on upgrade policy
-//TODO explanation regarding the fact that clusters created through rancher should not be manually updated (using API or OVHcloud Control Panel)

 ### Conclusion

-Rancher, when managed within the OVHcloud Cloud environment, offers a comprehensive solution for containers orchestration.
+Rancher, when used within the OVHcloud Cloud environment, offers a fully managed solution for containers orchestration.
 By following these detailed steps, you'll not only establish a robust Kubernetes infrastructure but also harness the full potential of Rancher's features within the unique context of OVHcloud Public Cloud.
 Happy Ranchering!

 ## Go further